Chemistry - A European Journal

 We have compiled a common keyword catalogue that is available in the "Author Guidelines" section.
 To assist you in finding keywords, they are listed according to category.
 As with all such records, a few guidelines facilitate its use, and these are briefly explained below:

 - At least two of the maximum of five keywords assigned to an article must come from this list.

 - Named reactions will be incorporated only in exceptional cases.
 Generally the reaction type is selected instead.
-For example, Diels–Alder reactions will be found under "cycloadditions" and Claisen rearrangements under "rearrangements".
+For example, Diels–Alder reactions will be found under "cycloadditions" and Claisen rearrangements under "rearrangement".

 - Heteroanalogues of compounds are mainly classified under the C variants, for example, (hetero)cumulenes, (hetero)dienes.
 A few aza and phospha derivatives are exceptions.

-- Compounds with inorganic components that are central to the article are listed under the element, for instance, iron complexes under "iron" and the type of ligand.
-Some group names like “alkali metals” exist alongside the names of important members of the group like "lithium".
+- Compounds with inorganic components that are central to the article are listed under the element, for example, iron complexes under "iron" and, if appropriate, the ligand type.
+Some group names such as "alkali metals" exist alongside the names of important members of the group, for example, "lithium".
 In such cases the group name is used for these members only when comparative studies are described.
-The members not appearing separately are also categorized under the group name.
+The members that do not appear separately are also categorized under the group name.

-- A keyword in the form "N ligand" is only chosen if a considerable portion of the paper deals with the coordination of any ligand ligating through the atom concerned (in the example, nitrogen).
+- A keyword in the form "N ligand" is only chosen if a considerable portion of the paper deals with the coordination of any ligand that coordinates through the atom concerned (in the example, nitrogen).